Bug report #13203

 http://docs.qgis.org/2.8/de/docs/user_manual/working_with_vector/supported_data.html#esri-shapefiles

-#2 Updated by Adrian Klink about 9 years ago
+#2 Updated by Adrian Klink over 9 years ago

 - File QGIS_2_10_Pisa_Ignore_Shapefile_Encoding.png added